jarun/imgp/README.md

 <p align="center"><i>Watch imgp resize a directory of images in lightning speed!</i></p>

 `imgp` is a command line image resizer and rotator for JPEG and PNG images.
-If you have tons of images you want to resize adaptively to a screen resolution or rotate by an angle using a single command, `imgp` is the utility for you.
-It can save a lot on storage too.
+It can resize (or thumbnail) and rotate thousands of images in a go, at lightning speed, while saving significantly on storage.

 Powered by multiprocessing, an intelligent adaptive algorithm, recursive operations, shell completion scripts, EXIF preservation (and more), `imgp` is a very flexible utility with well-documented easy to use options.